 If you decide to fast, make sure to set some reasonable goals.
 Consider a simple 24-hour fast, to start.
 Try not to make a big deal about it.
 Drink plenty of water.
 And most importantly, spend whatever time you would have spent eating praying, reading the Bible and seeking God’s face.

 This one sounds a little “no duh,” but it’s worth bringing up here for a few reasons.
-The first one being, there are few spiritual practices more critically taught in the Bible than being an active part of the Church.
+The first one being that going to church looks very different for us in pandemic season, but that doesn’t mean we still can’t do it safely online.
+And we should.
+There are few spiritual practices more critically taught in the Bible than being an active part of the Church.
 The second one being, it’s not a particularly popular practice, even among American Christians.
 About 58% of white evangelical millennials say they attend church once a week, according to Pew.
-That number drops to about half among black Protestants and 32% among mainline Protestants.
+That number drops to about half among Black Protestants and 32% among mainline Protestants.

 You might be a little over church.
 You might feel like it’s all a little “been there, done that.”
-After all, can’t just hanging out with friends at a coffee shop be church?
+After all, can’t just hanging out with friends be church?

 Maybe so, but a solid church can provide all kinds of opportunities for spiritual growth you can’t get on your own: resources to serve others in the community.
 People who are different from you who can mentor or even be mentored by you.
 Connections to communities in other parts of the city that need your money, time and prayer.
 The Church is a lot more than just a Sunday morning service.
 At its best, it’s a transformational community.